artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 asynchronously as a :term:`job`, and the validation results will be available on the related :ref:`job details page <job-details>` - for more information on managing jobs, see: :ref:`manage-jobs`.

+The :ref:`command-line task <csv-validation-cli>` used to run validation has two report output modes - by default, a short version of the report is used, but users can specify a ``--verbose`` option for additional details to be included in output.
+When run via the user interface, the output shown in the console section of the related :ref:`job details page <job-details>` will show the short report.
+The longer detailed report is available on the jobs page as a downloadable TXT file.
+For more information on the differences between the two outputs, see:

+* :ref:`csv-validation-short-long`

 To validate CSV files, a user must be logged in as an :term:`administrator`.
 For more information on user groups and permissions, see: